 Further information can be found on the ENACTUS Facebook page or via e-mail at enactus.hfu(at)gmail.com.

 GLF Internet TV

-During the semester, produces a weekly one hour live programme each Tuesday at 7.00pm.
+During the semester GLF Campus TV broadcasts a one-hour live programme every Tuesday at 7.00pm which is presented by 2 hosts.
 A wide variety of topics is covered but usually coverage centres around events in Furtwangen and at the university.

 The GLF team welcomes students from all faculties to join our team.